ronitnag04/bdab_website_tester_ronit/README.md

         - For context, `gatsby build` creates a production ready version of the site which can be found in the 'public' folder.

    #### Cyberduck
-   - For context, the OCF hosts our website so I use Cyberduck to visually navigate the files.
-All site components must be in the 'public_html' folder.
+   - For context, the OCF hosts our website, so I use Cyberduck to visually navigate the files.
+All site components must be in the 'public_html' folder for them to be used.
    4. SFTP to ssh.ocf.berkeley.edu
       - Username: bigdata
       - Password: melandsmoozi